JohnDoggoLover/doggo/README.md

 #  doggo — The Doggo Programming Language

-Hazel is a assembly-style written in Python.
+Doggo is a assembly-style language written in Python.
 She’s small, simple, and surprisingly clever — capable of math, branching, labels, and sleeping.

 ---